neelabhsinha/gatech-cs-7641-project-page/index.md

 For our midterm we have performed and analysed various techniques in Supervised Classification to aid us with the "**Outcome Prediction**" problem as stated in Problem Definition.
 We estimate the winner/loser/match-ties using probabilities .
 As such we start with **Logistic Regression** which generates  a simple ,linear and efficient model for our classification problem .
 The model thus obtained is very interpretable.However there is an inherent assumption of the target variable being linearly dependent upon the features which need not be true for actual real-world data .

-We then employ ensemble learning methods such as : **Random Forest** and **Gradient boosting** .These are more advanced methods using Decision Trees as the fundamental model .
-The data is split in a way to maximize parameters such as "**Information Gain**","**Gini index**" or "**Chi-Square Index**" .
+We then employ **Decision Trees** ensemble learning methods such as : **Random Forest** and **Gradient boosting** .The ensemble learners are more advanced methods using Decision Trees as the fundamental model .
+The data in all of these is split in a way to maximize parameters such as "**Information Gain**","**Gini index**" or "**Chi-Square Index**" .
 Random forest is an ensemble of independent decision trees which helps with the overfitting problem inherent to decision trees .The classification is done using majority voting.
 Gradient boosting is another ensemble technqiue where the trees are not independent but used sequentially in a way to minimize the errors in the previous trees .
 Parameters to be maximised under these techniques are sensitive to both linear and nonlinear dependence of the target class on features and as such may uncover complex relationships between them.
-The drawback however is these models are complex and hence are computationally expensive to train.Also the models obtained lack the interpretability offered by Logisitic Regression models. **Do we use the feature importance thing for any feature selection here?**
+The drawback however is these models are complex and hence are computationally expensive to train.Also the models obtained lack the interpretability offered by Logisitic Regression models.

+We also try **SVM** on the problem to see the performance.
+Unless specified all these techniques were executed using methods from the **scikit-learn** library.
+## Filtering the tournament types

+**The part about excluding friendlies and other tournament types should go here**

+## Tuning Hyperparameters
+In all the learning algorithms employed we have a fixed set of hyperparameters(example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc.) .
+In order to find these we use **RandomizedSearchCV** followed by **GridSearchCV** .
+Since this is a multivariate optimization problem ,randomly sampling the parameters helps us narrow down the search space.We conduct **GridSearch** in the proximity of the best performing solution of **RandomizedSearchcv** to fine tune a better performing set of hyperparameters.
 ## Semi-supervised Learning
 #### Motivation
+**Show the non-converging learning curve**
 #### Artificial Data Generation